Scientific Name

 Toxicity of Euphorbia 'Cocklebur'

 E. 'Cocklebur' produces a toxic white milky sap that may cause burns or irritation if in contact with the skin or eyes.
-Therefore, it is best to keep this plant away from children and pets.
+Therefore, keeping this plant away from children and pets is best.

 Links